 Your goals should determine which influencer you collaborate with.

 Is your goal to reach new audiences, increase brand awareness, or drive sales?
-If your goal is to reach new audiences, then influencers with higher following counts are for you.
-But if it’s to drive sales, then influencers with a loyal audience and a niche that aligns with your brand would be a more effective collaboration.
+If you aim to reach new audiences, then influencers with higher following counts are for you.
+But if it’s to drive sales, influencers with a loyal audience and a niche that aligns with your brand would be a more effective collaboration.

 Know your goals from the outset.
-This will allow you to measure if the collaboration has been successful and to make adjustments where necessary.
+This will allow you to measure if the collaboration has succeeded and make adjustments where necessary.

 Don’t simply focus on comments and likes as a measure of success.
 Pay attention to the value in terms of return on investment.

 Giving influencers discount codes is a good way to track the sales that they generate.
-You can also ask them to send you reports on the reach and engagement level of their posts.
+You can also ask them to send you reports on their posts’ reach and engagement levels.

 Short text codes called UTM parameters are another way of tracking how many visitors an influencer sends to your website.